JosephLai241/shift/README.md

 go build
 ```

+> ***NOTE:*** This program initializes and reads from files in your current working directory.
+Run `shift` in a directory in which you would like all your records to be stored.

 # How `shift` Works

-This tool is capable of storing shift data into a SQLite instance or into CSV spreadsheets. **The default is storing into CSV spreadsheets**, but you can configure which storage option you would like to use in the `.shiftconfig.yml` dotfile.
+This tool is capable of storing shift data into CSV spreadsheets or a local SQLite instance. **The default is storing into CSV spreadsheets**, but you can configure which storage option you would like to use in the `.shiftconfig.yml` dotfile.
 The [How to Set the Storage Option](#how-to-set-the-storage-option) provides information for how to do so.

 ## Storing Data Into Timesheets